Earlier this month, a giant rotor blade was unveiled in Hull’s Queen Victoria Square as…

 The transformation of Hull City Centre gave an opportunity to change how people and businesses use the city and this was represented by a huge investment by Hull City Council.
 It included fourteen streets and four public squares connecting the train station in the west to the old town and docks in the east.
 The project had to transform people’s perceptions by creating a high quality, attractive and inviting place that the city could be proud of.
-There was a need to create public spaces where people wanted to be, and which attracted businesses.
+There was a need to create public spaces where people wanted to be and which attracted businesses.
 Importantly, the public spaces needed to belong in Hull, celebrate the city’s architecture and respond to its unique cultural offer.

 The streets and spaces needed to withstand the rigour of the normal city centre activities such as vehicle servicing, maintenance and occasional events, particularly in the four public spaces.

-Earlier in January 2017, a giant rotor blade was unveiled in Hull’s Queen Victoria Square as the first in a programme of temporary artwork installations to celebrate this year’s UK City of Culture.
+Earlier in January this year, a giant rotor blade was unveiled in Hull’s Queen Victoria Square as the first in a programme of temporary artwork installations to celebrate this year’s UK City of Culture.
 At 75 metres long, 3.5m in diameter at the root and weighing 25 tonnes, Blade was the largest, handmade fibreglass component cast as a single element in the world.
 Over the course of 2017, hundreds of blades will be made at the new Siemens factory in Hull for North Sea wind farms as part of a “green energy” strategy to generate more jobs in the area.

 20,000m2 of Magma granite was chosen as the predominant material, both for its durability and colour variation.
 The warm tones compliment the predominantly brick architecture but also bring together other architectural materials such as cropped and flamed Portington granite setts in historic marine area to create an attractive floor plain that doesn’t compete with the buildings.
 It provided flexibility in terms of unit sizes, allowing for greater design freedom to adjust to the many different scenarios that were accounted.
 Five hundred linear metres of granite kerbs and accessory details were also used together with 15,000m2 of Kellen Lavaro paving and 2000m2 of Hardscape’s Prima Porphyry from Italy.